goatshriek/stumpless/docs/portability.md

 particular header was available during the system build.
 For this type of information there is a second configuration file, `private/config.h`, which gives details about headers and symbols that are available in the build environment.
-For example, the `HAVE_WINSOCK2_H` symbol is defined when the build system has `winsock2.h` available on it.
+One such case is the `HAVE_WINSOCK2_H` symbol, which is defined when the build system has `winsock2.h` available.

 These two headers can be used whenever this information is needed in the source code of Stumpless itself.
 But, to adhere to the first principle outlined above,